 - Storage – Obviously, due to them being inflatable you can deflate the board when you are finished and roll it up and back into the bag and pop it in the corner.
 It is that easy.

-- Portability – Because they typically come in a rucksack style bag, they are easier to transport and carry to secluded beaches or bodies of water.
-You can also easily fit them into your car.
+- Portability – Because blow up paddle boards typically come in a rucksack style bag, they are easier to transport and carry to secluded beaches or bodies of water.
+You can also easily fit them into the boot of your car.

 - Cost – Inflatable boards do tend to be cheaper than solid boards, so they are a great option for if you are just wanting to dabble in the sport and aren’t looking to splash the cash, but be aware of the cheap and nasty inflatable boards (more on this later).

-- Time – Due to them being inflatable, you need to consider the time it will take to blow the board up.
-The time it takes to inflate them can be minimised if you were to use an electric pump.
-You also need to remember that you will need to deflate your board, although it doesn’t take long, it may not be ideal for those who are slightly impatient.
+- Time – Due to them being inflatable, you need to consider the time it will take to blow the paddle board up.
+The time it takes to inflate them can be minimised if you were to use an electric SUP pump.
+You also need to remember that you will need to deflate the paddle board, although it doesn’t take long, it may not be ideal for those who are slightly impatient.

 If you are more focused on performance and used to solid boards due to a surfing background then a hard SUP may be more up your street.

-- Time – Solid boards are super easy and quick to set up, all you need to do is carry it to the wagter and off you go.
-It is that quick.
+- Time – Solid SUPs are super easy and quick to set up, all you need to do is carry it to the water and off you go.

-- Cost – They tend to be higher priced compared to the inflatables.
-So really depends on your budget and what you are wanting out of your board.
+- Cost – They tend to be higher priced compared to the inflatable SUPs.
+So really depends on your budget and what you are wanting out of your paddle board.

 - Portability – Unlike inflatable boards, you need to put a hardboard onto your roof, therefore you will also need roof racks if you don’t already have them.
-Being a little bit heavier than the inflatables, it may be that you require a helping hand with carrying it.
+Being a little bit heavier than the inflatable SUPs, it may be that you require a helping hand with carrying it.

 - Durability – A downfall of a solid SUP is that they are pricey to buy in the first place but then if you ding it or scratch it, the repairs may not be cheap either.
 You just need to be careful when carrying it around, storing it and putting it on your car.

-What Type Of SUP Is Best For You?
+What Type Of Paddle Board Is Best For You?

 When searching on the internet for a paddle board you will notice that they come in different sizes.
 Size is a big thing to factor into your decision as they have different qualities.

-Clue in in the name, these boards are great for anyone and everyone.
+Clue is in the name, these paddle boards are great for anyone and everyone.
 You can take them down a river, ride small waves.
 These are great for if you are a beginner as they have great maneuverability and decent stability.

 This type of SUP tends to be slightly narrower so that you cut through the water better.
 Due to the less volume, the board is slightly less stable compared to an allround board and has more speed.
 These are perfect for long days out going on rivers or exploring the coast line.
 Perfect for the explorers.